Code4Maine/Bangor-Open-Data-Policy/Open Data Policy.md

 **a.** The Department of Information Technology will help with the acquaisition of a license that conforms to the principles set forth in the [Open Knowledge Definition](http://opendefinition.org/od/), under which to publish the data and make the license clearly known on the City's data portal.

-**IN WITNESS WHEREOF,** I have executed this Executive Order No. 2014-04 this the 31st day of May, 2014.
+**IN WITNESS WHEREOF,** I have executed this Executive Order No. YYYY-MM this the DD day of Month, YYYY.